Satharus/satharus.me/_posts/2023-08-25-reverse_engineering_101.md

 For now, let's see how any of this is useful.

 ### Applications of Reverse Engineering
 Reverse Engineering has many uses.
-Here is some of them!
+Here are some of them!

 #### Exploit and Malware Development
 To develop malware and exploits for a specific platform, you may need to reverse engineer parts of it to understand how it works.
 In this case, it is particularly useful if you're doing a black box penetration test where you don't know much about the platform before-hand.